Heinz Werner Zimmermann: Works

 Zimmermann's best-known works are his sacred motets with plucked double bass, his organ psalms, and his "Prosalieder".
 One of his chief works is the Missa profana which he created over 15 years, set for a vocal quartet, choir, dixieland jazz band, tape, and large orchestra.
 Completed in 1980, it was premiered in Minneapolis in 1981.
 Others are the sacred oratorio The Bible of Spirituals, Te Deum, and Symphonia sacra.
 His Don-Giovanni-Variationen for orchestra premiered in Frankfurt in 2020.

 Awards

 Amongst other honours, Zimmermann was awarded the Music Prizes of Berlin, a Villa Massimo scholarship in 1965/66, and he received the Johann Sebastian Bach Prize of Stuttgart in 1982.
 The American Wittenberg University in Springfield bestowed upon him an honorary doctorate, followed by three American theses dedicated to his work, including one at the Stanford University in California.
-In 2009, he received the honorary doctorate from the University of Leipzig.
+In 2009, he received the honorary doctorate from Leipzig University.
 In 2012, he was awarded the Order of Merit of the Federal Republic of Germany.